 In connection, Dr. Seligman believes that to be truly happy, one must be aware and use their “most fundamental strengths” and use them in daily life (Seligman 2002).

-But what is a strength?
-Strength is a natural capacity to behave, think, or feel in a certain way that feels real for a person and enables them to perform in their utmost abilities (Linley 2008).
+But what is a personal strength?
+Definition by Linley is that strength is a natural capacity to behave, think, or feel in a certain way that feels real for a person and enables them to perform in their utmost abilities (Linley 2008).

 Seligman contrasts strengths with talents.
 He defined strengths as traits that could be learned and enhanced with effort, while talents are innately present in a person.